hosseinmd/react-concurrent/readme.md

 # react-concurrent

-The new Render-as-You-Fetch pattern for fetching data.
-This library aims at implementing relay pattern for async APIs.
+A collection of hooks for fetching data easily.

 This is tested on huge project.
 Everything is stable. but we are improving that. if you have an idea you are so welcome.